 1.4.7 The Panel has delegated its powers, functions and responsibilities to approve changes to most CSDs to identified Panel Committees.
 The Baseline Statement records which Panel Committee discharges this for each CSD.

 1.5 List of Acronyms

-1.5.1 Other acronyms and defined terms take the meanings defined in the Balancing and Settlement Code (the Code), Section X.
+[RCC]1.5.1 Other acronyms and defined terms take the meanings defined in the Balancing and Settlement Code (the Code), Section X.